This very detailed tutorial will show you step-by-step how to make a beautiful, perfect large gumpaste rose from start to finish.

 - How to Make and Color Gumpaste Rose Leaves

-Ok, moving on to actually making the gumpaste rose.
 First I’ll say that there are a multitude of ways to make a rose.
 I’m going to show you what I do.
-Hopefully it gives you a great starting off point and you can adjust it to what works best for you.
+Hopefully, it gives you a great starting off point and you can adjust it to what works best for you.

-Supplies You’ll Need for the Large Gumpaste Rose:
+Supplies You’ll Need to Make a Large Gumpaste Rose:

-- Pasta Roller Attachment (Ok, you don’t HAVE to have a pasta roller attachment, but it is pretty awesome if you do.
+- Wilton Fondant 9 Inch Rolling Pin or Pasta Roller Attachment (Ok, you don’t HAVE to have a pasta roller attachment, but it is pretty awesome if you do.
 You can get your gumpaste really thin and even with a pasta roller.)

 - Floral tape

-- 1 1/2 inch styrofoam ball (Try to get the compressed styrofoam…it’s smoother.)
+- 1 inch styrofoam ball: Try to get the compressed styrofoam…it’s smoother.

 - Hot glue

 - Wire cutters: Because you may need to cut your wires shorter, so go ahead and get the bigger ones…they’ll cut through almost anything.